MPI Jobs

 • Make sure that you pack your jobs in as few nodes as possible.
 For example if you previously requested 6 nodes with 56 tasks each (for a total of 336 tasks), consider either requesting 2 nodes with 128 tasks each (for a total of 256 MPI tasks or 3 nodes with 128 tasks each (for a total of 384 tasks).

-• The large number of CPUs in each compute node means that there can be performance issues if your application is memory intensive.
-If your application supports running in hybrid MPI/OpenMP mode, we therefore recommend that you test your application to see if it performs better with 64 or 32 tasks per node, 2 or 4 OpenMP threads per task, accordingly.
+• If your application supports running in hybrid MPI/OpenMP mode, we recommend that you test your application to see if it performs better with 64 or 32 tasks per node, 2 or 4 OpenMP threads per task, accordingly.

 • All MPI applications have a point whereby the job takes longer to run if you request more tasks.
 It is therefore important that you run job scaling tests to check the performance of your application on these compute nodes before running a programme of work.